mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ## Link parsing

 ### :uri_schemes
-* `valid_schemes`: List of the scheme part that is considered valid to be an URL.
+* `valid_schemes`: List of the scheme part that is considered valid to be a URL.

 ### Pleroma.Formatter